Earn Your Master of Public Health Degree

 Master of Public Health Mission

-The application requirements for the traditional MPH Program (Epidemiology/Biostatistics, Health Education and Health Policy & Administration-Online) consists of GRE scores, minimum 2.75 undergraduate GPA, three recommendation letters and a Statement of Purpose.
+The application requirements for the MPH Program (Epidemiology/Biostatistics, Health Promotion/Health Behavior and Health Policy/Administration) consists of GRE scores, minimum 2.75 undergraduate GPA, three recommendation letters and a Statement of Purpose.

 The School of Health Professions offers a number of scholarships and awards made available by donations from friends of the program.
 The availability of awards varies by emphasis area.